-If there are any questions about this event, you may contact the United States Capitol Police Public Information Office at 202-224-1677.”
+If there are any questions about these events or our security procedures, you may contact the United States Capitol Police Public Information Office at 202-224-1677.”

 For more information on the Fourth of July in Washington DC, Visit our A Capitol Fourth – 4th of July events page.